wonderfan/wonderfan.github.io/_posts/2015-03-15-field-dependency-in-django.md

 ---
-layout: post
+layout: english
 category: 英文
 title: How to solve the field dependency in Django Form?
 tags: Django
-keywords:django,field, form,dependency,wonderfan,阿樊提
+keywords: django,field, form,dependency,wonderfan,阿樊提
-description:use wizard form or model relation to solve the form field dependency
+description: use wizard form or model relation to solve the form field dependency
 ---

 ### Two possible solutuons: